spotlightpa/poor-richard/content/news/2022-07-08-SPLBUDMAIN.md

 <div class="flourish-embed flourish-table" data-src="visualisation/10572916"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-The General Assembly also agreed to spend $2.2 billion in remaining federal stimulus dollars on a number of one-off conservation, water infrastructure, housing, child care, and public safety projects.
+The General Assembly also agreed to spend $2.2 billion in remaining federal stimulus dollars on a number of one-off conservation, water infrastructure, housing, childcare, and public safety projects.

 A property tax rebate program for people 65 or older and those with disabilities, typically funded by the Pennsylvania Lottery, will get a one-time $140 million infusion, which represents a 70% expansion.